The root-dependent section for the PrivMod. Only follow this if you need root access.

 After entering your hosts sources, connect to the internet.
-Then, return to the Home section in AdAway, and select "enable ad-blocking".
-Now, all we do is simply wait as the hosts file is applied (4.3.x).
-As for 5.1.0, press the reload button to check for updates, & download button (the button below the reload button) to download & apply the hosts.
+Then, return to the Home section in AdAway, and select "enable ad-blocking" (or the download button on Adaway 5.1.0 & above); & wait as the hosts are updated & applied.
 The more hosts used & the heavier they are, the longer the downloading & parsing will take.

 Once completed, you will be prompted to reboot.
 Now, you can disable the internet again, & reboot to recovery to wipe Dalvik & cache, or just straight up reboot.
 Either way, this activates the hosts file.

 For now, we're done in setting up our device to not trigger unwanted connections (and trigger only the ones that are wanted & necessary).